CHT2520/intro-to-git/README.md

 # Getting Started with Git and Submitting Your Work for the Assigment using XAMPP

+If you are using Codespaces use these instructions https://github.com/CHT2520-web-prog/intro-to-laravel/blob/main/starting_assignment1.md.

 ## Create a new Laravel Project
 First you need to create a Laravel project that you will manage using Git.
 - In the shell/terminal navigate to you htdocs directory